 If you could answer “yes” to any or all of these questions, you may be suffering from a sleep disorder or obstructive sleep apnea (OSA).
 Sleep apnea is a serious condition that can cause a person to stop breathing repeatedly during sleep.
-Sleep related concerns and OSA are growing health problems affecting the daily lives of millions of people.
+Sleep-related concerns and OSA are growing health problems affecting the daily lives of millions of people.
 Dr. Thompson offers treatment for snoring and sleep apnea in our Greeley dental practice.
-We provide relief from symptoms, and improved overall health and well being.
+We provide relief from symptoms, and improved overall health and well-being.

 What is Sleep Apnea?

 There is a range of sleep disorders and several types of sleep apneas.
-It is important to be properly screened, tested and diagnosed by a sleep medicine professional to reduce associated health risks and improve your daily quality of life.
+It is important to be properly screened, tested, and diagnosed by a sleep medicine professional to reduce associated health risks and improve your daily quality of life.
 Your dentist in Greeley, CO screens for the oral signs of sleep apnea during routine dental exams and works with at-risk patients to coordinate sleep testing as needed.

 Sleep apnea refers to a repeated cessation of breathing while asleep that is the result of soft tissue collapsing into the airway at the back of the throat.
 There are both genetic and lifestyle factors that can contribute to sleep apnea and being aware of your risk can help you receive the care you need.
 Obstructive sleep apnea (OSA) is the most common type and is more prevalent among patients who may be overweight or who consume alcohol or tobacco.
-Some patients find relief from snoring with moderate lifestyle changes that reduce the affects of these common factors.
+Some patients find relief from snoring with moderate lifestyle changes that reduce the effects of these common factors.
 But for many others, professional help is needed to stop the snoring and effectively reduce the health risks associated with snoring and OSA.

 One of the most common symptoms of sleep apnea is snoring, especially loud snoring.
 Patients suffering from sleep apnea often awaken feeling tired and groggy- as if they didn’t get enough sleep.
-It can not only interfere with one’s ability to get a good night’s rest, but it can also lead to more serious health problems, such as high blood pressure, stroke and type 2 diabetes.
+It can not only interfere with one’s ability to get a good night’s rest, but it can also lead to more serious health problems, such as high blood pressure, stroke, and type 2 diabetes.

 Common signs of sleep apnea can include: